-- Develop guidelines for water recycling regulation and permitting requirements. - Identify potential water recycling/ desalination projects. - Develop user friendly water quality guidelines for recycled water use in agriculture. - · Help implement the Recycled Water Task Force's recommendations. - Inform policy makers, legislators, and regulators of water recycling and desalination opportunities and impediments. - Increase public awareness and disseminate knowledge and information on the safe use of recycled and desalinated waters through research, publications and participation in technical and outreach meetings. - Coordinate with federal, State, and local agencies to advance local and regional water recycling and desalination. - Prepare and distribute the water desalination PSP; conduct 2004 PSP Workshops; review and select PSP proposals; and generate contracts.
+- Develop guidelines for water recycling regulation and permitting requirements. - Identify potential water recycling/ desalination projects. - Develop user friendly water quality guidelines for recycled water use in agriculture. - Help implement the Recycled Water Task Force's recommendations. - Inform policy makers, legislators, and regulators of water recycling and desalination opportunities and impediments. - Increase public awareness and disseminate knowledge and information on the safe use of recycled and desalinated waters through research, publications and participation in technical and outreach meetings. - Coordinate with federal, State, and local agencies to advance local and regional water recycling and desalination.